johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/DisplayCapturePermissionsPolicyEnabled.md

 # DisplayCapturePermissionsPolicyEnabled

 ## Specifies whether the display-capture permissions-policy is checked or skipped (obsolete)
-> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 109.
+> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge version 109.

 ## Supported versions